xaviervalarino/portfolio/src/case-studies/omicia.md

 ---

-### My Role
+### Role
-Interaction design, hired specifically for a series of sprints that incorporated new features.
+One of two interaction designers hired specifically for a series of sprints meant to improve clinical workflows.

+My role was to audit and overhaul the existing reporting feature.

+---

+### Outcome
+The updated user interface put the clinician's job first, giving them control over how they sifted through data and simplified report creation.

 </section>
 <section class="grid indenter:3/2/4 split-lists flip-top:kid border-top:3px border-accent:magenta">

 ## Process

-1. Interviewed the product team to understand the software and new features being added.
+1. Interviewed the product team to understand the software and use cases.
 1. Interviewed clinicians to understand their workflow.
-.
-Designed wireframes for:
+1. Designed wireframes for:
     - Main table view
     - Table configuration
     - Report creation